OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Coffee makers come in various types, each offering a unique brewing method and flavor profile.
 Whether you own an espresso machine, a drip coffee maker, a French press, or a single-serve pod system, proper cleaning is essential to maintaining the taste and quality of your daily brew.
 Understanding the cleaning needs of different coffee makers can help ensure a fresh and flavorful cup every time.

 Drip coffee makers are one of the most popular options for home brewing.
 To clean your drip coffee maker, start by removing any remaining coffee grounds from the filter basket.
-Then mix equal parts water and vinegar in the water reservoir and run a brewing cycle without any coffee grounds.
+Then, mix equal parts water and vinegar in the water reservoir and run a brewing cycle without any coffee grounds.
 Finally, rinse the machine by running two cycles with clean water.

 Espresso machines require regular maintenance to prevent clogs and maintain optimal performance.
 After each use, remove the portafilter and rinse it under warm water to remove any leftover coffee particles.
 Backflushing with espresso machine cleaner is also recommended every few weeks to remove built-up oils inside the machine’s group head.